 In addition to response time and content check, IT teams can use the active HTTP check to verify the validity of SSL certificates on servers.
 This prevents customer complaints, especially in the areas of e-commerce or banking, because expired certificates on web servers lead to either a security warning or an error message in the users browser when the website is called up.
 Both should be avoided in any case.

 Checkmk can easily observe HTTP connections and URLs.
 The active check needs no agent on the server and runs with any web server – such as Apache, Nginx or Lighttpd.
 The HTTP check provides a variety of ways to check the URLs.
-Detailed instructions are available in the blog post.

 The insights you are getting from it are great and help to resolve problems even before they are real problems.